Working with AppGyver Composer Pro, most of your time will be spent in the app builder.

 The left sidebar is used to navigate between subsections of the global tools, accessible via the global toolbar at the top.

-In the Launch section, it lets you switch between the sections for preview, build settings and release management.
+In the Launch section, it lets you switch between the sections for preview, distribution and release management.

 In the Data section, it lets you switch between different data resource types.
 Additionally, when configuring an external data resource, the left sidebar allows you to switch between the base configuration and different HTTP methods.